 This stage is essentially a company-wide education programme to show each employee, irrespective of whether they have direct contact with customers, how their role is important to your company's mission and growth.
-The emphasis is on demonstrating how everything they do influences a customer's decision to do business with you, customer satisfaction and retention, and other metrics that are pertinent to company success.
+The emphasis is on demonstrating how everything they do influences a customer's Every interaction with a customer is a chance to talk about industry trends, news about your company, great ways to use your products, product innovations and so on.